microsoft/dstoolkit-km-solution-accelerator/docs/DEMO.md

-Few tips to demo the Knowledge Mining solution.
+Few tips to demo the Knowledge Mining solution accelerator.

 This demo script assumes you have pushed and indexed the test data.

 # Landing Experience

-# Exploration
+Example of possible landing pages showing latest documents, images and news.

 # Navigation

 - Static (Taxononmy) vs Dynamic

+# Exploration mode

+## Using the Navigation, explore internal and external content.

+## Explore all verticals.

-# Search Renderings
+# Search mode

+Classic search mode.

-# Suggestions
+## Suggestions

 Suggestions are defined per Entities.

 Sugestions as Filter feature
 - Change Energy

-# Semantic Search
+## Semantic Search

 The below queries should triggered semantic extracted answers.